resv/MINDTIPPER/README.md

 2. Specifically, the **DAOImpl will initialize the SessionFactory** which will **automatically open** and **close** our **connections**, query the database, then save the result into an List array.
 Image shown below:
 <img src="https://imgur.com/g9LV1IL.png" width="800" height="600">

 3. Our DAOs and DAOImpls contains the necessary methods for its purpose.
 I also have a [service package](https://github.com/resv/MINDTIPPER/tree/master/src/MT/service), a layer for future expansion and flexibility. **The service layer would allow us to add additional business logic later**.
-Another use for the service layer would be to seperate the DAO and DAOImpl from the user for an additional layer of **protection against any attacks**.
+Another use for the service layer would be to separate the DAO and DAOImpl from the user for an additional layer of **protection against any attacks**.

 |[Controller](https://github.com/resv/MINDTIPPER/blob/master/src/MT/controller/HomeController.java)|[UserInfo Entity](https://github.com/resv/MINDTIPPER/blob/master/src/MT/entity/UserInfo.java)|[UserInfoDAO](https://github.com/resv/MINDTIPPER/blob/master/src/MT/dao/UserInfoDAO.java)|[UserInfoDAOImpl](https://github.com/resv/MINDTIPPER/blob/master/src/MT/dao/UserInfoDAOImpl.java)|[UserInfoService](https://github.com/resv/MINDTIPPER/blob/master/src/MT/service/UserInfoService.java)|[UserInfoServiceImpl](https://github.com/resv/MINDTIPPER/blob/master/src/MT/service/UserInfoServiceImpl.java)|
 |---|---|---|---|---|---|